ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

 3. Install and launch your SSH app
 4. SSH into your raspiblitz

-  For JuiceSSH add a new connnection:
+  For JuiceSSH: Add a new connnection
   ```
    - Type: SSH
    - Address: youraddress.onion (from step 6)